Gender pay gap in New Zealand

 Benefits of pay and employment equity

-- brings greater economic independence for women and increases the choices available to them about paid work and other responsibilities.
+- brings greater economic independence for women by increasing the choices available to them for paid work and other responsibilities

 - improves women’s prospects of getting higher-level jobs, (where they are still under-represented) because it can increase their workforce experience.

-- benefits employers because employees who are valued appropriately are more productive, show more initiative and are more likely to be loyal and speak positively about their organisation.
+- employees who are valued appropriately are more productive, show more initiative and are more likely to be loyal and speak positively about their organisation

 - helps with staff retention because employees who are valued and respected are less likely to leave.
-Reducing the number of employees who leave an organisation because they can’t get flexible hours, are treated disrespectfully, or believe pay or recruitment practices are unfair reduces the amount of turnover costs incurred by employers (up to three times each employee’s pay).
+Reducing the number of employees who leave an organisation because they can’t get flexible hours, are treated disrespectfully, or believe pay or recruitment practices are unfair, will reduce the amount of turnover costs incurred by employers (up to three times each employee’s pay)

 - is good for an organisation’s employer brand because employees value fair pay and opportunities.

-Improves the supply and the skill level of labour.
-Having broader recruitment pools and employment practices unaffected by gender can upgrade workforce quality and productivity and help employers attract and retain the people their organisation needs.
+Employment and pay equity improves the supply and the skill level of labour.
+Having broader recruitment pools and employment practices unaffected by gender can upgrade workforce quality and productivity, while helping employers attract and retain the people their organisation needs.